 Top 7 Day Trips From Batumi

-The geographical location of Batumi makes it a perfect spot to explore Adjara region and its neighboring Guria.
-There is a good public transportation system taking you from Batumi to its surrounding areas, with the ticket price ranging from 1-3₾, depending on where you are going.
+The geographical location of the city makes it a perfect spot to take day trips from Batumi to explore the Adjara region and its neighboring Guria.
+There is a good public transportation system taking you from Batumi to its surrounding areas, with the ticket price ranging from 1-3 GEL, depending on where you are going.

-On our visit, we managed to see one-third of the garden and followed the map we were given at the box office and chose the areas we thought would be interesting.
-The botanical garden is well marked with information desks and maps.
-Moreover, I liked that each plant had its own plate informing us what was its name.
+On our visit, we managed to see one-third of the garden.
+We followed the map given at the box office and chose the areas we thought would be interesting.
+The botanical garden is well marked with informational desks and maps.
+Moreover, I liked that each plant had its own plate.

-- Entrance Fee: 8₾ for Georgian citizens, 15₾ for foreigners, 1₾ for pupils up to 16 years old.
+- Entrance Fee: 8 GEL for Georgian citizens, 15 GEL for foreigners, 1 GEL for pupils up to 16 years old.

-- Electric car ride: 5₾ per person, which is not included in the entrance ticket
+- Electric car ride: 5 GEL per person, which is not included in the entrance ticket

 How to get to Batumi Botanical Garden: There are several options to get to the botanical garden.
 You can take direct marshrutka number 31 from the center, just stand anywhere on Parnavaz Mepe Street and it will come by.
 There is also a minibus standing at Argo Cable car, a bus number 15 from Rustaveli Street, and a minibus number 40 that drives through Chavchavadze Street.

-Gonio Fortress is one of the main historical landmarks of Adjara, which dates back to ancient times.
+Gonio Fortress is one of the main historical landmarks of Adjara.
+The fortress dates back to ancient times.
 Back in the day, it was a home of five Roman military cohosts, which was a well-consolidated town.
 Later, it was one of the strongholds of the Ottomans and Byzantine.

 - Opening hours: every day, except Mondays from 10 a.m to 6 p.m